socoolblue/Advanced_XRD_Analysis/README.md

 All the codes are available as Jupyter Notebook files  `./XRD_analysis.ipynb`.
 ***
 ## References
+Lee et al. A Deep Learning Approach to Powder XRD Pattern Analysis: Addressing Generalizability and Perturbation Issues Simultaneously
+DOI will be updated.

 ***
 This software is released under the MIT License.